SorellaLabs/ethers-reth/README.md

 ## Work in Progress!

 Please note that Octane is currently in its early stages of development.

 ## Todo:

 - [ ] Full log functionality
 - [x] Full trace functionality
 - [ ] Full debug functionality
-- [ ] Full tx pool functionality
+- [ ] Mock ethers-reth provider for testing purposes
-- [x] Integration with Anvil: We plan to integrate with Anvil to offer super-fast simulation in fork mode
+- [x] Integration with Anvil: We plan to integrate with Anvil to offer super-fast simulation in fork mode.
+See [fastfoundry](https://github.com/SorellaLabs/fastfoundry) & [anvil-benchmarks](https://github.com/SorellaLabs/anvil-benchmarks)
-- [x] Improved type conversions: The type conversion is terroristic at best, we'll clean that up soon

 ### Contact